NVIDIA-Omniverse/kit-app-template/README.md

 Begin constructing Omniverse Applications using these templates

+- **[Kit Service](./templates/apps/kit_service)**: The minimal definition of an Omniverse Kit SDK based service.
+This template is useful for creating headless services leveraging Omniverse Kit functionality.

 - **[Kit Base Editor](./templates/apps/kit_base_editor/)**: A minimal template application for loading, manipulating and rendering OpenUSD content from a graphical interface.

 - **[USD Composer](./templates/apps/usd_composer)**: A template application for authoring complex OpenUSD scenes, such as configurators.